 Jo tugs the cleaning apron over her head and rolls her eyes discretely, imagining the jokes yet to be thrown her way for having a title that ends in '-boy' or for serving her classmates their lunches.
 "Yeah, yeah.
 See ya tomorrow."

 Howard isn't a guy Jo is particularly keen to work for.
-He can be vexingly chauvinistic at times.
-On Jo's first day he told her that a woman's place is in the kitchen.
+He can be chauvinistic at times.
+On Jo's first day, he told her that a woman's place is in the kitchen.
 Unbeknownst to him, that remark resulted in a mysteriously flat tire that he would have to stay after work and change on his own time.
 Not slashed.
 Jo knew where to draw the line.
 She's through with damaging property.
 She just found it hard to believe that her mother or her Uncle Sal, who taught her a few things at the auto repair shop, would fault her for using her tire pressure gauge to deflate the tire of a Pig during her five minute bathroom break.
 If anything, they would be impressed that she did it without getting caught.
 She laughed to herself while doing just that, thinking back to when she received criticism from her roommate for carrying around 'useless junk' like the gauge in her jacket pocket and a roll of duct tape hanging on a string slipped through her belt loop.

 Over all, working has its perks.
 In the short walk from the cafeteria to the dorm, Jo cherishes being free of responsibility, Howard, and most importantly Blair.
 Mrs. Garrett was pleased that Jo had gotten a job and gladly granted her the additional time away from Blair.
 In turn, Blair has no choice but to come straight back to the dorm when Jo heads to the cafeteria after school.
 Best of all, it'll be no time before she's back on her bike.
 The pros outweigh the cons.

-Interest piqued, Jo quickens her pace to the door.
+With a new-found interest, Jo quickens her pace to the door.
 She isn't expecting company and the other girls hadn't spoken of anyone.
 It could be a daytime burglar for all she knows.
 The view Jo gets on the other side of the door is not what she expects.
 A sharp-dressed stranger holds Mrs. Garrett in his arms, kissing her in that awkward and uncomfortable-looking way much like the way Clark Gable kissed Vivien Leigh in Gone with the Wind.
 It takes Jo a moment to stop gawking and close the door.

 "What are you doing?" the older woman asks when he lets go.